ionic-team/capacitor-site/docs-md/basics/using-plugins.md

 <p class="intro">However, chances are your app will need to access more native functionality than provided out of the box in Capacitor.</p>

-<p class="intro">If you are willing and able to write a small amount of native code, you can quickly add your own native functionality and expose it as a Capacitor plugin by following the <a href="/docs/plugins">Plugin Guide</a>.</p>
+<p class="intro">Fortunately, you can quickly add your own native functionality by writing a small amount of native code then exposing it as a Capacitor plugin by following the <a href="/docs/plugins">Plugin Guide</a>.</p>

 ## Finding Plugins